Abbott and Costello Meet the Mummy: Release

 Abbott and Costello Meet the Mummy was shown in Rantoul, Illinois on April 16, 1955.
+It was later released on June 10, 1955 on a double bill with Universal's This Island Earth.

 Home media

 The film was released on VHS in the United States by Universal Home Video in October 1993.
 This film has been released several times on DVD.
 Originally released as a single DVD on August 28, 2001, it was released three times as part of different Abbott and Costello collections: The Best of Abbott and Costello Volume Four, on October 4, 2005; on October 28, 2008, as part of Abbott and Costello: The Complete Universal Pictures Collection; and in 2015 in the Abbott and Costello Meet the Monsters Collection.
 The film was released as part of the 3-disc The Mummy: The Complete Legacy Collection and the 21-disc Universal Classic Monsters: Complete 30-Film Collection on September 2, 2014.

 Merchandise

 The design for the Mummy figure in the 1986 Universal-licensed Classic Movie Monsters series from Imperial Toys was based on the monster from this film.